estone65/lab5/lab-05.md

-Lab 04 - La Quinta is Spanish for next to Denny’s, Pt.
+Lab 05 - La Quinta is Spanish for next to Denny’s, Pt.
 2
 ================
 Eric
-Insert date here
+2.14.24

 ### Load packages and data